monitorjbl/json-view/README.md

 ## Use cases

+The potential use cases for this are pretty varied, but they typically boil down to two things: exclusion and inclusion of class fields.

+### Exclusion

 The most common use case for this is when dealing with Hibernate POJOs.
 If you have an object with an expensive field on it, you may not always want to return it.
 Let's say that you've got this class:

 ```java